Unbinilium/Redirector/README.md

 ### Config

-The default config is stored in `js/config`, the `URL` position upper the priority higher, the default time unit for timeout and interval is `ms`:
+The default config is stored in `js/config`:

 ```js
 var testURL = [